<Back to Walk for Parkinson's homepage

 add remove

-You can join an existing team when you are signing up, in the ‘Team’ section of the sign up form by clicking ‘Join a team’ and typing in the team name.
+You can join an existing team when you're signing up, in the ‘Team’ section of the sign up form by clicking ‘Join a team’ and typing in the team name.

-How do I join a team if I have already signed up?
+How do I join a team if I've already signed up?

 add remove

-If you have already signed up and now want to join a team, you can email walk@parkisons.org.uk with your name and the team name you would like to be added to.
+If you've already signed up and now want to join a team, you can email walk@parkisons.org.uk with your name and the team name you would like to be added to.

 How can I pay in my offline fundraising?